clusterio/clusterio/README.md

 Slaves connect to the master server and are managed remotely from the master server.
-In order for slaves to connect to the master server they need an authentication token from the master server.
-This token is written to secret-api-token.txt on the master server when it is started up.
+In order for slaves to connect to the master server they need a valid authentication token, you can create a slave config with a valid token with the following command.

-To set up the configuration for a new local slave run the following.

-    node slave config set slave.name "Local"
-    node slave config set slave.master_token "<token>"
+    node clusterctl create-slave-config --name Local --generate-token

-This will write a new `config-slave.json` file in the current directory (you can change the location with the `--config` option) with the name and token provided.
-If you are connecting to a remote master server you will also need to set the `slave.master_url` option to that url.
+This will write a new `config-slave.json` file in the current directory (you can change the location with the `--output` option) with the name, token and url to connect to the master server with.
+If you are making the config for a remote slave you will need to have set the `master.external_address` option to the URL the master server can be reached on.

-You can list the config of a slave with the `node slave config list` command.
+You can list the config of a slave on the slave itself with the `node slave config list` command.
 Use `node slave config --help` for more information.

 Once the config is set up run the slave with